A Hitchhiker’s Guide to South Korea

 6. Smile and make eye contact with passing cars.

+This is a no-brainer – you don’t need to read this hitchhiker’s guide to South Korea to know this.
 Communication doesn’t have to be verbal.
 Drivers want to know that they will be gaining something from stopping.
 Even if it’s a smile and a wave.

 Don’t wear sunglasses or anything which hides your face.
 It’s important that drivers can see your whole face and the friendly smile which goes with it.